samuelludwig/elixir-practice/prog_phx_gte1.4_programs/notes/chapter02.md

     - What are the 'Pipelines'?

-      - As mentioned before, the `pipelines` layer is not as concrete as the others, where the `endpoint` `controller` and `router` are all in separate and distinct files, the `pipelines` are usually spread out and found in different files- as we just said, one or two may be found in the `router` file.
+      - `pipelines` is sort of arbitrarily placed in this list; as mentioned before, the `pipelines` layer is not as concrete as the others, where the `endpoint`, `controller`, and `router` are all in separate and distinct files, the `pipelines` are usually spread out and found in different files- as we just said, one or two may be found in the `router` file, for authenticating the user.
       - As for our doctors office, the `pipelines` layer can be considered all the steps taken in-between where staff make sure you're actually a patient of theirs, that you have your appointment scheduled properly, your billing information is correct, that you're seeing the right doctor, that your insurance info is all correct, are you up-to-date on your immunizations, etc.
-      - The `pipelines` generally handle common tasks, like making sure a user is authorized to access a certain part of the site, or that a password is a proper length, or that user credentials get encrypted/stored properly.
+      - The `pipelines` generally handle common tasks, like making sure a user is authorized to access a certain part of the site, or that a password is a proper length/format, or that user credentials get encrypted/stored properly.
       - You could get away with considering `pipelines` the 'data processing' step in your application, as a loose definition.
       - To emphasize: `pipelines` are still just normal functions and collections of functions like everything else, they aren't special in any way.